Skip to main content

 Deploy the model

 Uploaded models are treated like any other dedicated endpoint models.
-Deploying a custom model can be done via the UI, API or the CLI.
-The API reference can be found here.
+Deploying can be done via the UI or CLI.

 UI

 All models, custom and finetuned models as well as any model that has a dedicated endpoint will be listed under My Models.
-To deploy a custom model: Select the model to open the model page.
+To deploy: Select the model to open the model page.

 My Models